 The information presented was determined as part of the actuarial valuation as of January 1 of the prior calendar year.
-Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was aggregate entry-age normal; the amortization method was level percentage of payroll, closed and the amortization period was 24-year closed period until the remaining period reaches 15 years (then a 15-year rolling period); the asset valuation method was five-year smoothed market with a 20% corridor; and the significant actuarial assumptions were wage growth at 3.50% annually; price inflation of 2.75% annually; projected salary increases of 3.35% to 14.25%, annually, including inflation; and an investment rate of return of 7.50% annually.
+Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was aggregate entry-age normal; the amortization method was level percentage of payroll, closed and the amortization period was 22-year closed period; the asset valuation method was five-year smoothed fair value with a 20% corridor; and the significant actuarial assumptions were wage growth at 3.25% annually; price inflation of 2.50% annually; projected salary increases of 3.35% to 14.25%, annually, including inflation; and an investment rate of return of 7.25% annually.